SERG-Delft/ai4fintech/_tracks/03_ai_based_quality_testing_and_security.md

 ---
 layout: track
 track-id: 3
-title: AI-Based Quality, Testing, and Security
+title: AI-Based Quality, Testing, and Repair
 leader: Annibale Panichella
 phd: Leonhard Applis
 ---

 ![](../img/lampion.png)

-Over the past few years, the software engineering research community has booked substantial progress in reformulating many software engineering processes as _search-based problems_.
+Over the past years, the software engineering research community has booked substantial progress in applying a variety of AI techniques to challenges of the software development process.

+In many cases such ML-based software engineering tools give useful and meaningful results, for instance in the areas of program summarization or vulnerability detection.
+But how robust are such approaches?
+In this track we explore the use of _metamorphic transformations_ to understand whether such language model based tools maintain the required levels of performance when semantics-preserving transformations (such as refactorings or variable renamings) are applied the program under analysis.

+A second successful line in AI-based software engineering relates to reformulating software engineering processes as _search-based problems_.
-In particular, _testing_ can be considered as a _search_ for a set of test _cases_ that together meet a given _adequacy_ criterion, such as line coverage.
+In particular, _program repair_ can be considered as a _search_ for the right fix in a set of prossible code changes.
-The search can start from randomly generated test inputs.
-These can then be _combined_ in such ways that the chances of increasing the coverage become higher and higher.
-This, then, gives rise to the application of _evolutionary algorithms_ for the purpose of software testing.
-A well known research tool that reflects the state of the art is [EvoSuite](https://evosuite.org), an search-based test generation tool for Java to which TU Delft has contributed as well.

-In the context of AFR, search-based testing techniques offer unique opportunities to further advance automated testing approaches within ING.
-In particular, in this track we seek to lift search-based test generation techniques from the unit to the integration and system test levels.
-Furthermore, we will explore how search-based techniques can be used for the purpose of _security_ testing, bringing more intelligence, for example, to the current state of the art in fuzzing and penetration testing.

-🔔 **News:** Leonhard Applis has successfully defended his doctoral thesis in October 2024.
-Congratulations, Leonhard!
+This requires a notion of correctness (a test suite that a correct fix should pass) as well as a fitness function that can guide the search process to a candidate fix that gets closer and closer to a proper fix.
+In this track, we explore how such search-based program repair can leverage new types of test suites (such as property-based test suites) and sophisticated compiler infrastructure such as available in functional programming.

+Research results include:

+- Lampion, a framework for meta-morphic testing of machine-learning based program analysis tools
+- A search-based approach to assess the robustness of ML-based program analysis tools
+- PropR, a tool for property-based automated program repair for functional programming languages relying evolutionary search.
+- A novel approach to conduct spectrum-based fault localization in functional programming

+The results have been presented at top conferences in the area of software engineering.
+The results are collectively described in the dissertation of PhD candidate Leonhard Applis (defense date: September 2024).

 ## Selected publications